peraltajuan/generalized-spin-sigma-SCF/README.md

 ```
 to generate the integrals and store them.
 You can edit the `integrals.py` file as needed to change the system at hand.

-⚠️ The current version of the code is not optimized for speed.<br>
 ℹ️ A version of this code that utilizes [Gaussian 16](https://gaussian.com/gaussian16/) matrix files can be provided upon request.<br>

 3) Run in the command line